gdmoney/reading/the-myths-of-innovation.md

 - perhaps the greatest myth of all is that you need to be an expert in innovation in order to change the world
 - the gap from **knowing** to **doing** is enormous, and few people are willing to do the work to close that gap
 - the biggest difference between the greats and us was their dedication to their craft
-- **pitch** - the act of bringing an ideas to someone who has resources you need
+- **Pitch** - the act of bringing an ideas to someone who has resources you need
 - most people do not like change - they fear it
 - pitchable idea must include a detailed proposal for converting the abstract idea into tangible and realistic plans
 - **Questions** to answer before pitching an idea: